 Netherlands Australia MemorialPrint Page

-The Royal Netherlands and East Indies Forces Memorial commemorates the servicemen and women of the Dutch forces which operated from Australia between 1941 and 1945.
-The Dutch, along with the Americans, were the only non-Commonwealth countries to establish bases in Australia during World War II.
+The Memorial commemorates the servicemen and women of the Dutch forces which operated from Australia between 1941 and 1945.
+The Dutch, along with the Americans, were the only non-Commonwealth countries to establish bases in Australia during World War Two.

 The memorial consists of two crescent-shaped walls with a mosaic map of the South-West Pacific Zone (the area of operations) by David Humpheries.
 The inside of the southern wall comprises five panels, the first displaying a shield bearing the bronze lion from the Netherlands Coat of Arms.
 The other four panels are the badges of: the Royal Netherlands Navy and Naval Air Service, the Royal Netherlands East Indies Army, the Royal Netherlands East Indies Air Force and the Netherlands Merchant Navy.

 The original memorial was unveiled on the 7th December 1991 and the new memorial was rededicated in 1999.

 For a while they were part of the "front line" defence of Canberra, although few remember the part played by the Dutch armed forces in Australia's days of trial.
 Now, 50 years on, the Member for Fraser, John Langmore, has joined a committee to ensure the commemoration of men who escaped captivity and flocked to Australia in their thousands to use it, when the time came, as the springboard back to their homes.
 Political conditions after the war, however, had altered so radically in the former Netherlands East Indies (Indonesia) that most would be forced out again ultimately — many to emigrate to Australia.